-The Company believes that the OEE policy is now an asset of the Chapter 7 estate.
 The bankruptcy proceedings are in their initial stages.
 During the year ended January 31, 2021, the Company reserved the full amount of its invoices totaling \$4.6 as a prudent action in light of the Chapter 7 filing.
-These invoices remain fully reserved as of April 30, 2021.
+These invoices remain fully reserved as of July 31, 2021.
 However, we believe that the proceeds from the OEE policy will ultimately be allocated to the blowout creditors and KLXE will be offering our support to the U.S. Trustee in its pursuit of full recovery under the OEE policy from Underwriters.